Battery comparison test. Comparative test of imported and domestic batteries

 Price 14 thousand rubles

 Optima– the best batteries from American manufacturer.
-In harsh winter conditions you can count on starting the engine the first time, thanks to the very high current launch Optima Batteries.
-These batteries also differ in a peculiar spiral layout, which provides a lower self-discharge rate, as well as minimal wear with frequent repetition of recharge cycles.
-In the production of Optima Batteries, AGM technology is used: a fiberglass separator is impregnated with electrolyte, so that the device becomes protected from deterioration of electrical parameters.
+In harsh winter conditions you can count on starting the engine the first time, thanks to the very high current launch of Optima Batteries.
+These batteries also differ in their unique spiral arrangement, which ensures a lower self-discharge rate, as well as minimal wear and tear due to frequent recharging cycles.
+In the production of Optima Batteries, AGM technology is used: a fiberglass separator is impregnated with electrolyte, due to which the device becomes protected from deterioration of electrical parameters.

-Also, as a result of testing, it was found that these batteries are quite durable and resistant to mechanical stress - in the case of average accident gravity, with partial destruction of the body, it is possible to start the engine.
-These batteries are completely maintenance free.
-The disadvantages of this product line include its inflated price -14 thousand rubles.
+Also, as a result of testing, it was found that these batteries are quite durable and resistant to mechanical stress - in the case Average traffic accident gravity, if the housing is partially destroyed, the engine can start.
+These batteries are completely maintenance-free.
+The disadvantages of this product line include its inflated price – 14 thousand rubles.

 No. 6.
 Vortex